EliaTogni/Univault/Classes/Simulation.md

 $$\mathbb{E}[Y] = np$$
 $$Var[Y] = np(1 - p) \approx np \quad \text{ for small } p$$

-it is intuitive, given the relationship between Binomial and Poisson Random Variables, that for a Poisson Random Variable $X$ having parameter $\lambda$, it holds that
+==portare sopra== it is intuitive, given the relationship between Binomial and Poisson Random Variables, that for a Poisson Random Variable $X$ having parameter $\lambda$, it holds that

 $$\mathbb{E}[X] = Var[X] = \lambda$$